Citation, DOI, disclosures and article data

-Jejunal atresia is a congenital anomaly characterised by obliteration of the lumen of the jejunum.
-The site of the atresia can be anywhere from the ligament of Treitz to the junction of the jejunum and ileum.
-At times there can be more than one atretic segment.
+Jejunal atresia is a congenital anomaly characterized by obliteration of the lumen of the jejunum.
+The site of the atresia can be anywhere from the ligament of Treitz to the jejunoileal junction.
+There can be more than one atretic segment.

 This article will focus on jejunal atresia alone but bear in mind that some cases correspond to jejunoileal atresia and show a mixed pattern, including the ones discussed in the ileal atresia article.